-Home Intravenous Hydration Therapy Prior authorization is not required for hydration therapy; however, an MCMN is required.
-Home Infusion Therapy The DME program will reimburse supplies used in the administration of parenteral medications that are given in a home environment.
+Home Infusion Therapy

+The DME program will reimburse supplies used in the administration of parenteral medications given in a home environment.
 The medication is classified as a pharmaceutical product and its usage must meet the guidelines of the Medicaid Pharmacy Services program for reimbursement.

-If a provider issues a single use disposable infusion device for the administration of a drug in intravenous therapy, the provider must not bill separately for a durable infusion pump.
+If a provider issues a single-use disposable infusion device for the administration of a drug in intravenous therapy, the provider must not bill separately for a durable infusion pump.
 Providers are permitted to bill two separate home infusion therapies that are administered at the same time.
 Modifier "SC" must be used to bill the second therapy.
-The device must be included as part of the supply kit for the particular therapy being administered.
+The device must be included as part of the supply kit for the therapy being administered.
 For example, if a provider is supplying antibiotic therapy to a beneficiary and using the manufacturer's disposable infusion device to administer the drug, the provider must bill this device as part of other supplies using the antibiotic therapy supply procedure codes.
-Home Uterine Activity Monitoring (HUAM)/ Supplies and Subcutaneous Tocolytic Therapy In order for the provider to be reimbursed, the treating/ordering physician must complete a Justification for Home Uterine Activity Monitoring/Supplies and Subcutaneous Tocolytic Therapy form, which is provided to the physician by the enrolled DME provider.
-(A copy of this form is found in the Forms section of this manual).
-This form must be attached to the CMS-1500 claim form for reimbursement.
-For auditing purposes, the DME provider must keep on file proof of daily monitoring.
-The physician must document any request that exceeds the frequency limit.
-Those requests, along with all justification, must be submitted as claim(s) support documentation